cvalencia1991/Budget-app/README.md

 - [📝 License](#license)

-# Bentley Luxury Cars <a name="about-project"></a>
+# Budget App <a name="about-project"></a>

-**Bentle luxury Cars** is an aplication with Ruby on rails deploy the information about how to buy a car and how to use the information of page of bentely
+**Budget App** is an aplication with Ruby on rails deploy the information about how to buy a car and how to use the information of a budget information

 ## 🛠 Built With <a name="built-with"></a>